microsoft/azure-schema-operator/docs/site/content/tutorials/kusto.md

 ## Pre-requisits

-the tutorial assumes that the Schema operator is already installed with the appropriate permissions - if not, please see [installation](Install.md)
+the tutorial assumes that the Schema operator is already installed with the appropriate permissions - if not, please see [installation](content/introduction/Install.md)
+While not mandetory, a kubectl plugin exists that provides simpler access to the schema revision history - see [plugin installation](content/introduction/plugin_installation.md) for details

 ## Tutorial steps